rosafilgueira/MappingChange-Paper-ISWC2025/content/hto.md

 ### Geospatial Annotations and Place Modeling

-In *MappingChange*, HTO has been extended to support spatial annotation and georesolution.
+In *MappingChange*, HTO has been extended to support spatial annotation and georesolution (See Figure [4](#fig-hto-geo)).
 Locations are represented as `hto:Location` and typed using subclasses such as `hto:Town`, `hto:Region`, or `hto:River`.
 Each place may include spatial geometries using `geo:hasGeometry` or `geo:asGeoJSON`, with optional declarations using `cidoc-crm:SP2_Declarative_Place`.
-This enables spatial reasoning, integration with GeoSPARQL, and alignment with modern gazetteers and linked data services.
-See Figure [4](#fig-hto-geo) for an overview of spatial modeling in HTO.
+This enables spatial reasoning, integration with GeoSPARQL, and alignment with modern gazetteers and linked data services. or an overview of spatial modeling in HTO.

 <p align="center">
   <img src="images/Geospatial.png" alt="HTO geospatial modeling" width="400px" />